bnewbold/lsh-interop/README.md

-# Interoperability of Similarity Hashing Schemes
+# Interoperability of Locality-Sensitive Hashing Schemes

 This (work-in-progress) document proposes specific document fingerprinting algorithms, configuration, and practices for use in identifying and